OmerAlfiel/Shahen-website/DEPLOYMENT.md

 6. **Domain**: Point custom domain (optional)
 7. **Monitor**: Set up logging and monitoring

-Your Shahen Logistics website will be live and production-ready! 🎉
+Your Logistics Platform website will be live and production-ready! 🎉

 ---